T. R. Desai: Personal life

 Trikamlal Ranchodlal Desai was born in Bombay in the year 1876.
 He was the son of Ranchhodlal Kapurchand Desai, better known as Rai Bahadur Ranchodlal Desai, a lawyer practicing in the Bombay High Court.
 He came from a long line of lawyers.
 It was Ranchhodlal Desai with whom he wrote his first commentary on Government tenders.
 He was married to Mahalakshmiben and had one child, Sunderalal.
 His father, a lawyer and author like him was famous for one of the most comprehensive criminal law journals of the Bombay High Court in his time.

 Achievements

 T.R.Desai was offered the role of Judge in the Bombay High Court by the British Judges in 1914 at age of 39 years.
-However, having accepted the honour, he passed away before he could be sworn in.
+However, having accepted the honour, he died before he could be sworn in.

 Best selling Author

 Desai was widely known for his hospitable nature.
 He opened his doors to students from his hometown, Ahmedabad appearing for bar exams in Bombay and used to tutor them extensively.
 He wrote many of his commentaries keeping in mind students and hence, even today a beginner interested in law has the benefit of reading and understanding law faster.

 One of the most sought out books on Limitation is T. R. Desai's commentary which is published by Universal.
 It covers the Indian Law on Limitation and is referred widely by lawyers and professionals.

 Also available is his book on Government Tenders and Contracts published by Universal which is still considered the best sought after books in the field of tender and contract.